stonecharioteer/blog/resume/resume.rst

 * Conducted Python workshops with a varied audience, training them on how to set up Python projects, how to package them and how to build python modules so that they ate shareable.
+* Mentored and trained SDE-1s and interns, guiding them in design and implementation details.

 --------------------
 GKN Aerospace India